blabla1337/skf-flask/skf/markdown/knowledge_base/82-knowledge_base--Authentication_enforced_by_the_web_sever--.md

 ## Description:

 Authentication should be enforced by the web-server.
-Whenever these configurations are not enabled on the server an attacker could gain access to authorized pages on your application.
+Whenever these configurations are not enabled on the server, an attacker could gain access to authorized pages on your application.

 ## Solution: